dhayes95/Cross/README.md

 # Cross
-Python code for cross approximations
+Python code for cross approximations for both matrix and tensor case.